 In other words, clustering lets you scale one server to handle the increasing resource demand.
 Not to mention, it's simpler for businesses to deploy an additional node to an existing cluster.
-If you have a managed dedicated server, you can do so with a simple phone call.
+If you have dedicated server hosting, you can do so with a simple phone call.

 Improved Availability and Performance

 Another motivation driving investment in cluster solutions is performance.
 Besides providing hardware redundancy and ensuring uptime, a clustered environment can improve performance.

 In particular, a cluster with a dedicated database server can improve website or application speed by offloading database-related tasks onto a specialized server.
 This setup lets you improve performance while increasing support for simultaneous connections.

 If you comply with regulations such as PCI DSS (Payment Card Industry Data Security Standards), server clusters become a practical necessity.
 This is especially relevant if you store financial information on a server that doesn't connect to the Internet.

 Reduced IT Costs

 Companies need a network with built-in redundancy to ensure that customers can always connect to it.
 Besides that, the servers need to act as a single system.
 A clustered environment helps with that by preventing downtime and actually lowering costs by keeping the server fully operational.

 In other words, clustering lets you provide continuous uptime.
 As clustered servers are configured to work together on a single network, they reduce risk vulnerability while boosting network performance.

 Clustered server architecture can benefit businesses of all sizes.
 Specifically, it helps optimize processes, from networking services to the end-user experience.
 All these workloads are assigned to applications, and they get rolled out on separate servers that sync in real time.